 Saved files can either be opened directly on the Diagnostic Tool, or downloaded to a personal computer and opened using ShopStream Connect.
-See Connect-to-PC, on page 54, for additional information.

 A maximum of 50 files are displayed.
 To view all (if more than 50) files stored, use ShopStream Connect.
-See Connect-to-PC, on page 54, for additional information.
+See Connect-to-PC, on page 55, for additional information.